Characters: Jo Jos Bizarre Adventure Part 4

 - Affably Evil: Unlike the previous Big Bads, while a sociopath, his Cloudcuckoolander traits are genuine, going out of his way to tell Fatty his lifestyle and commenting on joining a gym because he saw it.
 At least at first.

-- Faux Affably Evil: Once he gets Another One Bites The Dust, he becomes notably sarcastic and demeaning with a sly wit.
+- Faux Affably Evil: Once he usurps Kosaku's identity and gets Bites The Dust, he becomes notably sarcastic and demeaning with a sly wit.

-- A Day in the Limelight: In Dead Man's Question.
+- A Day in the Limelight: In Dead Man's Questions.

 - Badass in a Nice Suit